luojilab/DataReporter/README.md

 ### <a name="android">[Android]()</a>
 ## Use AAR
-1.import the aar at release\Android dir
+1. import the aar at release\Android dir
-2.see Way of use to how to use
+2. see Way of use to how to use

 ## Source Compile
 Preparation Condition: